Skip to main content

 • “The audio design, with its evocative sound effects and thematic music, further enhances the atmosphere, immersing players in the rich world of the Witcher series.”

-• “Game is based on a mini-game from one of the best RPGs ever created, but it's very different from the original and offers a much more interesting experience - you can see balanced gameplay and feel the dark and cruel atmosphere of the Witcher universe.”
+• “Game is based on a mini-game from one of the best RPGs ever created, but it's very different from the original and much more interesting experience - you can see balanced gameplay, feel the dark and cruel atmosphere from the Witcher universe.”

 • humor